 General requirements for undergraduate courses

-Students who have achieved five passes in Senior Secondary School Certificate Examination (SSCE) at Grade B3 or higher would be considered for the foundation programmes (Engineering and Science, Humanities and Social Sciences (including Management and Law), Biosciences, Pharmacy and Psychology) run in partnership with the University by INTO Manchester.
+Students who have achieved five passes in Senior Secondary School Certificate Examination (SSCE) at Grade B3 or higher would be considered for the foundation programmes run in partnership with the University by INTO Manchester.
 Subject specific requirements may also apply.

 NCUK International Foundation Year

 The University is a member of the Northern Consortium (NCUK).
-NCUK offers an International Foundation Year in Nigeria at Oxbridge School, Lagos.
+NCUK offers an International Foundation Year in Abuja, Lagos and Port Harcourt.

 Students who have completed the International Foundation Year programme and have achieved the required academic standard will be considered for admission onto undergraduate programmes.

-For information on studying for a foundation in Nigeria, please visit the site of the Oxbridge Tutorial College:
+For information on studying for a foundation in Nigeria please see the pages of NCUK in Nigeria.